To qualify for this award through NVC, you must have:

 ***If someone has completed 100 or more hours of service to the community and do not meet the qualifications for the award through NVC, I would recommend that they ask the organization that they served with to recognize them for this award.
 Most non-profits and places of worship are eligible to participate in this program, and it is a great award to pursue.

-Any questions, please call Kelly Blanco at 210-486-4010 or email at firstname.lastname@example.org.
+Any questions, please call Nathalie Mai Kraft at 210-486-4080 or email at email@example.com.
 Bring your application and documentation of service to the Huisache Hall, room 109.
-Application dates are November 8, 2013 DATE EXTENDED TO NOV 27TH or April 17, 2014.
-Service needs to performed and documented on or before the application date in order to receive your award in the semester that it is submitted.
+Applications are due by April 1, 2015 or November 4, 2016.
+Service needs to be performed and documented on or before the application due date in order to receive your award in the semester that it is submitted.